yuyangsun28k/ma-678-project/README.md

 The data is used for direct marketing campaigns, based on phone calls.
 In order to determine whether or not a client would subscribe to the bank term deposit, it was often necessary to contact them more than once.

-The data is unbalanced, around 12.38% records are related with success(subscription of time deposit).
+The data is unbalanced, around 12.38% records are related with success.

 Literature review: <https://www.sciencedirect.com/science/article/pii/S016792361400061X?via=ihub> <https://www.joiv.org/index.php/joiv/article/view/68/48> <https://www.sciencedirect.com/science/article/pii/S0360835222008622>

-# Variables Overview
+## Variables Overview

 This document outlines the variables used in the dataset.
 Each variable is described with its type, description, and additional notes where applicable.

-## Variable Descriptions
+### Variable Descriptions

 | Variable      | Type        | Description                                                                                | Additional Notes                                                                                                                                                      |
 |---------------|-------------|--------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|